almamunkhan09/udacitydevopscapstone/README.md

 ```
 Plesae change the service name here as per the service name given is service.yaml file.
 This sction will delete failed deployment and roll out to previous succesful deployment.

+## Screenshots

+Please navigate to Screenshots folder in github repo.

+## Support

+For support, email almmaunkhan09@gmail.com or khanalmamunfau@gmail.com